SEAT León: SEAT León Super 2000 car

 In 2009, Gabriele Tarquini became the Drivers' Champion with the León TDI, and SEAT won the Manufacturers' title for a second consecutive year.
 At the end of the season SEAT Sport officially ended their manufacturer support.
 León TDI cars were entered by Sunred Engineering for the following season and despite not having official manufacturer support from SEAT, in the manufacturers' championship the entity was named SEAT Customers Technology.
 Tarquini finished second in the drivers' standings behind Yvan Muller with Chevrolet.

 For 2011, new rules were introduced in WTCC, incorporating a new engine formula - 1.6 turbocharged engines, similar to those used in the World Rally Championship.
 In line with the changes Sunred created the SUNRED SR León 1.6T, using the then León TDI as base.
 The cars, however, were not ready for the start of the season, and Sunred drivers used the older León TDI, which was still eligible to enter thanks to the Jay Ten Trophy, introduced by the series promoter Eurosport for 2010-spec cars.

 In 2012, SEAT Sport unofficially returned to the series introducing the SEAT León WTCC, effectively replacing the SR León from Sunred, to privateer entries.
 Some drivers like Tom Boardman and Tiago Monteiro started the season using the old León TDI.
 The TDI version was still eligible in the European Touring Car Cup where Fernando Monje won the 2012 championship.
-For the following season León TDI was banned from ETC Cup and with everyone now upgraded to the León WTCC 2012 marked the last time diesel car was entered in WTCC and ETCC.
+For the following season León TDI was banned from ETC Cup and with everyone upgraded to the León WTCC 2012 marked the last time diesel car was entered in WTCC and ETCC.
 The Léon WTCC continued to be eligible until the introduction of TC1 in 2014 (although León WTCC was able to be entered in the TC2 class in the same year as TC1's introduction).